LarkspurCA/androidweardocs/gps.rst

 Verify GPS Sensor
 -------------------
 This simple example works for all wearables, with or without a GPS sensor.
 Those without GPS must pair with a handheld to get location updates.
-A more complete implementation verifies the presence of a GPS sensor and pairing status before using location services, and warns users or reduces functionality when necessary.
-You can verify the presence of a GPS sensor as follows:
+A more complete implementation verifies the presence of a GPS sensor before using location services, and warns users or reduces functionality when necessary.
+You can verify the presence of GPS hardware on the wearable using the following code:

   .. code-block:: java

     getPackageManager().hasSystemFeature(PackageManager.FEATURE_LOCATION_GPS

+Even if this returns false however, the wearable can still get GPS services from the handheld as long as it is paired and the handheld GPS option is enabled.

 Example
 --------
 The working example for a Wearable GPS is at https://github.com/LarkspurCA/WearableGPS.
 It also enables the always-on feature to keep the GPS app from timing out to the watchface after a few seconds of inactivity.

 Golf Rangefinder Example